akkanben/horned-beasts/README.md

 "As a user, I want the ability to search my images so that I can view only the images containing specific titles or keywords."

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 1 hour
-- Start time:
-- Finish time:
-- Actual time needed to complete:
+- Actual time needed to complete: 2.5 hours